deepanshs/mrsimulator/README.md

 ## How to cite

-If you use mrsimulator in your publication, please consider citing the following work implemented in mrsimulator.
+If you use MRSimulator in your publication, please consider citing the following work implemented in MRSimulator.

 - Please use the GitHub citation tool to cite this repository.
 The tool in located in the About section under the `Cite this repository` category.